Instacart Reveals Third Party Employees Accessed Customer Data

-Instacart has reported a security incident in which two employees working for a third party vendor accessed its customers’ personal information.
+Instacart has reported a security incident in which two employees working for a third party vendor viewed shopper information.
 The company noted these individuals “reviewed more shopper profiles than was necessary in their roles as support agents.”

 Information potentially viewed includes customer names, email addresses, telephone numbers, driver’s license numbers and thumbnail images of the driver’s licenses.